About us

 SEE IMPORTANT INFORMATION ON REGISTRATION UNDER "NOTES."

-Please use the comments feature for routine comments and questions.
-The hike leader is Christa (410) 610-6254.
-Text as needed.Directions to Trailhead:
+Contact Information: Please use the comments feature for routine comments and questions.
+The hike Leader is Tim; 202-744-0289.
+Call or text as needed.

 Rating: Moderate

-Distance: 12 miles
+Distance: 8 miles

-Elevation Gain: 820 ft
+Elevation Gain: 600 feet

--PLEASE RSVP IF YOU PLAN TO ATTEND THIS HIKE.
+PLEASE RSVP IF YOU PLAN TO ATTEND THIS HIKE.
 SHOULD YOUR PLANS CHANGE, KINDLY UPDATE YOUR RSVP BY NOON THE DAY PRIOR TO ALLOW SUFFICIENT TIME TO FILL YOUR SPOT.
 IF YOU ARE ON THE WAITLIST, IT IS IMPORTANT TO SIGN OUT AS SOON AS YOU KNOW YOU WILL NOT ATTEND BECAUSE MEETUP MOVES PEOPLE AUTOMATICALLY TO THE GOING LIST ONCE A SPOT OPENS.SIGNING OUT AFTER 6:00 PM WILL BE CONSIDERED A "NO SHOW," AND REPEATED INSTANCES MAY RESULT IN BEING BARRED FROM PARTICIPATING IN FUTURE HIKES LED BY THIS ORGANIZER.

 -Please keep this a fragrance free event.